mawo7952/mawo7952.github.io/index.md

       sensing, and Earth/atmospheric sciences.
 My current work builds on these foundations through the lens of public health.
     </p>
     <p>
-      I research indoor air quality and its impacts on pediatric health, using low-cost air pollution monitors to study PM<sub>2.5</sub> in elementary schools and students’ homes across the Denver Metro region.
+      I research indoor air quality and its impacts on human health.
+My current work uses low-cost air pollution monitors to study PM<sub>2.5</sub> in elementary schools and students’ homes across the Front Range of Colorado.
     </p>
     <p>
       Feel free to explore my professional background and connect with me below.